Is the U.S. becoming an oligarchy?

 Oligarchy is about the ability of an ultra-wealthy elite to shape political decision-making in ways that increase their wealth — and power.
 Oligarchic power is ultimately rooted in wealth, and the influence of oligarchs is enabled by huge concentrations of it.

-- Given the massive amount of wealth and power that the ultra-rich have amassed, coupled with their influence over political decision-making in the U.S., it’s only fitting to use the term for the direction that America is headed.
+• Given the massive amount of wealth and power that the ultra-rich have amassed, coupled with their influence over political and economic decision-making in the U.S., it’s only fitting to use the term for the direction that America appears headed.

-- The ultra-richest segments in the U.S. control a greater portion of wealth than they did during the Gilded Age.
-A new Oxfam analysis shows the wealth of the 10 richest U.S. billionaires increased by $365 billion in just 12 months, based on data from Forbes.
+• The ultra-richest segments in the U.S. control a greater portion of wealth than they did during the Gilded Age.
+A new Oxfam analysis shows that the wealth of the 10 richest U.S. billionaires surged by $698 billion in the past year.

-What does oligarchy look like in the U.S.?
+What does oligarchy look like around the world?

-What about the electoral process?
+What about the U.S. electoral process?
 Don’t we all have equal power in that system?
 Not quite.
-We saw 150 billionaire families spend a total of $1.9 billion in support of presidential and congressional candidates in 2024.
+Just 100 billionaire families poured a record-breaking $2.6 billion into U.S. federal elections in 2024—one in every six dollars spent by all candidates, parties and committees.

 Trump’s blueprint for new oligarchy: three things to watch